Guided Tour of Search for Common Ground

 2. Conflict can be transformed

-Conflict transformation is not about ending conflict or even solving specific disputes - the goal is to shift the way individuals, communities and societies view and deal with their differences.
+Conflict transformation is not about ending conflict - the goal is to shift the way individuals, communities and societies view and deal with their differences.
+Though we included them as necessary, our goals are broader than resolution or mediation.
 What is important is how conflict is approached, to shift away from an adversarial stance toward a cooperative, problem-solving one.
 An essential step in transforming conflict is enabling people to communicate and have accurate information about each other.
+Reframe the situation so that people attack problems, not each other.

 3. Finding common ground

 Finding common ground is not the same as settling for the lowest common denominator - it's generating a new "highest common denominator."
 It's not about having two sides meet in the middle, but having them identify something together they can aspire to and work toward.
-When people who really care about an issue come together and bring their best thinking from their various perspectives, there is the potential for new options to be generated.
+When people who really care about an issue come together and bring their best thinking, there is the potential for new options to be generated.

 4. Peace is a process